ppotturi/adp-aso-helm-library/README.md

 The following values need to be set in the parent chart's `values.yaml` in addition to the globally required values [listed above](#all-template-required-values).

 Please note that the UserAssignedIdentity name is prefixed with the `managedIdPrefix` internally.
 This value is set in the `adp-flux-services` repository which follows standard naming conventions.
 For e.g. In SND1 it's value is set to 'sndadpinfmid1401'.
+Apart from that, this template also uses `Cluster_OIDC` and `teamRGName` variables internally to process this template.

 For example, if the UserAssignedIdentity name is "demo-collector-role" then, it creates a UserAssignedIdentity with the "sndadpinfmid1401-demo-collector-role" name.